ENCCS/qas2025/content/day0.md

 **Few logistics!:**

 - After each talk, there will be time for questions.
 Please save your questions until the end of each session to keep the flow and allow speakers to complete their presentations.
 We want to make sure everyone gets a chance to ask!
-- There will be a chance to write questions in slack or hackMD link to be shared
+- You can write questions during lectures using Nextcloud markdown files (links shared in email communication)
 :::

 ### Can't make it?
 Let us know!